 - Packaging received may vary; New look, same trusted products

-- Engineered to reduce pain and minimize damage to the skin, the FastClix lancing device and lancets make testing your blood sugar simply easy
+- Engineered to reduce pain, the FastClix lancing device and lancets make testing your blood sugar simply easy

 - With 11 customizable depth settings, the FastClix lancing device makes it easier to get the right amount of blood the first time

-- Easy-to-use and sterile AccuChek lancets are thin-gauge and bevel-cut to help ensure smoother entry; Includes lancing device and 108 lancets
+- Easy-to-use, sterile Accu-Chek lancets are thin-gauge and bevel-cut to help ensure smoother entry; Includes lancing device and 108 lancets

-- For over 40 years, Accu-Chek has been a leader in providing convenient and accurate diabetic management supplies; Additional products sold separately include test strips, blood glucose meters, and control solution
+- For over 40 years, Accu-Chek has been a leader in providing convenient and accurate diabetic management supplies; Additional products sold separately include lancing devices, test strips, blood glucose meters, control solutions, and lancets

 Easy to use